Upfront Commitment in Online Resource Allocation with Patient Customers: Nested POLYRA Algorithm

 \begin{theorem}[CR of Nested \textsc{POLYRA} Algorithms] For any given values of $n_1, \ldots, n_K$ such that $0 \le n_1 \le n_2\le \ldots \le n_K = C$, the CR of the nested \po{} algorithm with polytope $\nestedPolyra(n_1, \ldots, n_K)$ is given by $\crr_{\text{nest}}(\{\nest{i}\}_{i\in [K]})$, which is defined by the following LP

 Here, $\deltan_i = \nest{i}-\nest{i-1}$ and $\nest{0}$ is defined to be zero.
 When $\{n_i\}_{i \in [K]}$ is understood from the context, we omit it and just write $\crr_{\text{nest}}$. \end{theorem}

 \textbf{Intuition for Theorem \ref{theorem:polyra_nested_performance} and its proof sketch}.
-We argue that we can characterize the CR of any \po{} algorithm with nested polytope $\nestedPolyra(n_1, \ldots, n_K)$ by considering $K$ \textit{worst-case scenarios}.
-We argue in the full proof that if our \po{} algorithm with nested polytope performs well with respect to each of these $K$ worst-case scenarios (i.e., obtains a CR of $\crr$ in these worst-case scenarios), each associated with a state $\stateB^j$, $j\in [K]$, then it is guaranteed to perform well with respect to \textit{any} arbitrary arrival sequence (i.e., obtains a CR of $\crr$ for any arbitrary arrival sequence).
-We define these states $\stateB^j$ and then provide some intuition about their construction.
-The state $\stateB^j$ associated with scenario $j \in [K]$ is defined as follows: \begin{itemize} \item If $j \in [M]$, then the state $\stateB^j_{i,1} = \stateB^j_{i,2} = \deltan_i$ for $i \in [j]$ and all other buckets are empty.
+We can characterize any \po{} algorithm's CR with the nested polytope $\nestedPolyra(n_1, \ldots, n_K)$ by considering $K$ worst-case scenarios.
+If our \po{} algorithm performs well in each of these $K$ worst-case scenarios (achieving a CR of $\crr$), each associated with a state $\stateB^j$, $j\in [K]$, then it will perform well for any arbitrary arrival sequence (achieving a CR of $\crr$).